Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-We extend each EOS above $1.5 \ns$ using an extrapolation in the speed of sound ($c_s$) in neutron-star matter~\cite{Tews:2018chv}.
-This extrapolation is only constrained by causality ($c_s\leq c$) and stability of neutron-star matter ($c_s\geq 0$).
-In addition, we require all EOSs in the prior to support neutron stars with masses of at least $1.9M_{\odot}$, which is well below the lower limit from the combined observations of heavy pulsars~\cite{Antoniadis:2013pzd,Arzoumanian:2017puf,Fonseca2021}.
-These general assumptions lead to a broad uncertainty for the EOS at higher densities (see Fig.~\ref{fig:EOS_joint_constraint}A), as well as for neutron-star masses and radii (see Fig.~\ref{fig:MR_joint_constraint}A).
+We extend each EOS above $1.5 \ns$ using an extrapolation in the speed of sound ($c_s$) in neutron-star matter\cite{Tews:2018chv}.
+This extrapolation is constrained only by causality ($c_s\leq c$) and stability of neutron-star matter ($c_s\geq 0$).
+In contrast to refs.~\cite{Annala:2017llu, Most:2018hfd}, we do not take into account any information at asymptotically high densities from perturbative QCD calculations.
+In addition, at this level we require all EOSs in the prior to support neutron stars with masses of at least 1.9 solar masses ($1.9M_{\odot}$), to remove EOSs that support only neutron stars with maximum masses well below the lower limit from the combined observations of heavy pulsars\cite{Antoniadis:2013pzd,Arzoumanian:2017puf,Fonseca2021}.
+Hence, this lower bound ensures that the resulting EOS prior has reasonable support for massive-pulsar observations that we include at the first state of our Bayesian framework~\cite{Dietrich:2020lps}.
+These general assumptions lead to a broad uncertainty for the EOS at higher densities (Fig.~\ref{fig:EOS_joint_constraint}A), as well as for neutron-star masses and radii (Fig.~\ref{fig:MR_joint_constraint}A).
 The EOS prior is then used to analyse astrophysical observations and HIC experiments.